-Booker Prize-shortlisted and New York Times bestselling author Paul Auster celebrates the launch of his landmark biography of the great American writer Stephen Crane.
+Booker Prize-shortlisted and New York Times bestselling author Paul Auster celebrated the launch of his landmark biography of the great American writer Stephen Crane.
 Burning Boy: The Life and Work of Stephen Crane explores the extraordinary, dramatic story of Crane’s life and his transformative impact on American Literature, through a uniquely insightful lens made possible by Auster’s own literary mastery.
-Renowned literary scholar and critic Michael Wood joins Auster for an intellectually rich conversation about this breathtaking new work.
+Renowned literary scholar and critic Michael Wood joined Auster for an intellectually rich conversation about this breathtaking new work.

 By Paul Auster

 With Burning Boy, celebrated novelist Paul Auster tells the extraordinary story of Stephen Crane, best known as the author of The Red Badge of Courage, who transformed American literature through an avalanche of original short stories, novellas, poems, journalism, and war reportage before his life was cut short by tuberculosis at age twenty-eight.

 Auster’s probing account of this singular life tracks Crane as he rebounds from one perilous situation to the next: A controversial article written at twenty disrupts the course of the 1892 presidential campaign, a public battle with the New York police department over the false arrest of a prostitute effectively exiles him from the city, a star-crossed love affair with an unhappily married uptown girl tortures him, a common-law marriage to the proprietress of Jacksonville’s most elegant bawdyhouse endures, a shipwreck results in his near drowning, he withstands enemy fire to send dispatches from the Spanish-American War, and then he relocates to England, where Joseph Conrad becomes his closest friend and Henry James weeps over his tragic, early death.